Decybel07/L10n-swift/README.md

  L10n.shared.language = "en"
  L10n.shared.language = "en-GB"
  ```
- At runtime, you can switch the language at any time by setting the language property
+ At runtime, you can switch the language at any time by setting the language property.

 ### Get current language